Go to Reviews.org US Edition

 Apparently never having played the original Resident Evil 4 is some kind of gamer sin.
 So I was relieved to hear that Capcom was giving RE4 the remake treatment.
 While not perfect, there’s a lot to like about the basics.
 The graphics are incredible, particularly on a high-end PC.
 The larger-than-life story is an acquired taste, but absolutely at its best when it's more camp than serious.
 Plus, there’s so much to do outside of the main path that it’s a checkbox-loving completionist dream.
 And that’s without taking the prospect of a New Game Plus run into account.
 If you prefer your survival-horror games closer to Aliens than Alien, the shoot-happy Resident Evil 4 is absolutely worth checking out.

 It’s common these days for games to be in varying degrees of playable preview state ahead of launch.
 You’ll most frequently find these Early Access games on Steam or as part of the Xbox Game Preview program.
-Either way, they’re not fully cooked, but that doesn’t mean you can’t have fun if you’re playing them ahead of launch.
+Sometimes, we’ll get access to a game preview ahead of launch.
+Whatever the pre-release option, these games aren’t fully cooked, but they’re worth getting on your radar if they sound like your jam.

 Sons of the Forest